 No Flop/No Drop

-A number of online poker rooms and live casinos practice a No Flop/No Drop Policy.
+A number of online poker rooms and live casinos practise a No Flop/No Drop Policy.
 This essentially means that no “drop” (rake/fee) will be taken if the table does not see a flop.
-No rake/fee will be paid if the hand ends pre-flop, regardless of the size of the pot.
+No rake/fee will be paid if the hand ends pre-flop regardless of the size of the pot.

 How is Rake Collected in Practice?